 And administrators can ensure that the mileage submitted matches up to the actual distance traveled.
 (Also, if you are a Concur Premier user, this integration is available for you, too.)

 If you or your coworkers travel with a smartphone or a tablet, you can also add mileage that way, too.
-This feature is brand new as of a month ago for iPhone, iPad and Android (it will be available soon for BlackBerry).
+This feature is brand new as of a month ago for iPhone, iPad and Android.
 Quickly add your mileage at the end of your trip to the cloud and submit your report right then and there.
 It’s a great way to get paid back even faster.

 There’s so much to track on a day to day basis.
 Tracking your mileage should be one less thing you’ll need to worry about, right?

-Reminder: The IRS changed the reimbursement rate to 51 cents on January 1, 2011.
+Reminder: The IRS may change the reimbursement rate annually.
 Be sure to update your reimbursement rate.